eabdalmufid/temanni/README.md

 # Temanni

-Welcome to Temanni!
+Welcome to Temanni (https://temanni.vercel.app)!
 This guide will help you set up the necessary environment variables for the application.

 ![Screenshot](https://raw.githubusercontent.com/ruuuruiya/temanni/main/public/assets/images/screenshot.png)